 - Vacation Rentals and Event Houses

 - Palm Springs Zoning Code

 Neighborhood Organizations and Associations – The City acknowledges the community’s long tradition of neighborhood organizations, and today there is an official way to create better, stronger residential neighborhoods at the grass-roots level.
-In 2005, the City created the Office of Neighborhood Involvement, and today about two dozen organizations are recognized by the City – some stretching back almost twenty years.
+In 2005, the City created the Office of Neighborhood Involvement, and today there are 45 neighborhood organizations recognized by the City – some stretching back twenty years.